hungrybluedev/release-test/README.md

 6. Inclusion of suggested badges for the project's README.
 7. Creation of draft releases with multi-platform release builds available for download.
 (Requires some manual intervention.)

-## Problems

-The release action config does not create a single release.
-It creates 3 different draft releases.
-The maintainer can download these assets, rename them, sign them if needed, then re-upload to a final non-draft release, complete with all instructions, changelog, hash values, etc.

-I realise that this is a bit of an inconvenience but it is still amazing that you can build release assets for all three major OSes that is, Windows, Linux, and MacOS without having to depend on local installations of these.

-If you know how to create only one release and upload all three release assets to that single release, [let me know](https://hungrybluedev.in/contact/) or create an "issue - pull request" pair!

 ## Acknowledgement

-Big thanks to lukka for the [get-cmake](https://github.com/marketplace/actions/get-cmake) and [run-cmake](https://github.com/marketplace/actions/run-cmake) Github actions!
+1. Big thanks to lukka for the [get-cmake](https://github.com/marketplace/actions/get-cmake) and [run-cmake](https://github.com/marketplace/actions/run-cmake) Github actions!
 There was a slight issue in get-cmake which was causing the MacOS builds to fail.
 So I [reported it](https://github.com/lukka/get-cmake/issues/14) and Lukka responded, worked on it and it was fixed within a day!
+2. Simran-B for helping me fix the single release-multiple upload issue on [Github Community](https://github.community/t/how-to-upload-release-assets-from-multiple-oses-into-one-release/136815).

 ## Support me